Cloth Wiring Harnesses for 1952 and Earlier Beetles

 Add push-on terminals and boots to brake light harness $4

-Accessory plug inline fuse $8
+Accessory plug inline fuse $10

-Cloth or PVC loom, what is correct for my car?
 This is an often asked question, and like may early VW manufacturing details, it is one without a real clear answer.
 We are talking about the loom over the wiring harness here now, not the insulation on the individual wires themselves.

-What is clear is that both cloth and PVC looms were used in the early cars, with the cloth loom being most common.
-We have studied late '51 harnesses with PVC wires and cloth looms, and 1950 harnesses with cloth wires and PVC looms.
-Additionally, in the same car, some harnesses had cloth looms while others had PVC.
 It is well known that in the late 40s and early 50s, Volkswagen was struggling to keep up with demand for their cars, and multiple suppliers and designs were often used, in the same production year.
-Given this, we have opted to produce "cloth on cloth", and PVC wire in cloth harnesses at this time as we know that they were used on some early splits, and most people doing vintage restorations seem to prefer the look of the cloth wiring loom.
-We do know that prior to early 1951, all wiring was cloth insulated on VWs.
+Given this, we have opted to produce "cloth on cloth", and PVC wire in cloth harnesses for the post '48 kits as we know that they were used on some early splits, and most people doing vintage restorations seem to prefer the look of the cloth wiring loom.

 Fact: All of the wiring in a 1950 VW Beetle would add up to 327 feet or 99.7 meters if placed end to end!